The emerald factor – LNG from Colombia

 But smaller plants also mean smaller tanks and smaller vessels that can be loaded one at a time which rules intercontinental export out.
 But that could be a blessing in disguise.

 What do we need the big vessels for?
 Exactly – for bulk transport over oceans.
-But as with everything, transporting LNG over large distances has a price and that price should only be considered if you don’t have a market that pays you healthy margins at your doorstep – especially so for a first timer.
+But as with everything, transporting LNG over large distances has a price and that price should only be considered if you don’t have a market that pays you healthy margins at your doorstep – especially so for a first-timer.

 And for that, we need to look beyond the fence.
 Remember my post on Caribbean LNG as a market?
-One reason why most Caribbean islands don’t have LNG regasification facilities is not that they don’t want them but rather because they can’t absorb one of those huge cargos in one go.
+One reason why most Caribbean islands don’t have LNG regasification facilities is not that they don’t want them but rather because they can’t absorb one of those huge cargo in one go.
 Their reception facility would be way too big for the needs of the entire island and as there are no smaller LNG transporting vessels in the area, it’s useless to think of it.

 But if the putative Colombian project started smaller to begin with it would be perfect for that market.
 Let’s assume a 0,5 mtpa plant.
 With 360 operational days per year, this plant would produce a little less than 1400 tons of LNG per day.
 That’s about 3000 m3 of LNG per day.
 It would take around 10 days to fill a 30.000 m3 tank which would be a much smaller investment than one of the 180.000 m3 monsters.
 But such a tank could easily fill any vessel smaller than 30.000 m3.
 Make the tank slightly bigger just to have some operational spare or the vessel smaller.

-Such a vessel could serve Curacao, Aruba and the Panamanian Canal Zone in less than 4 days loading and unloading and return voyage included.
+Such a vessel could serve Curacao, Aruba, and the Panamanian Canal Zone in less than 4 days loading and unloading and return voyage included.
 The Lesser Antilles can all be done in about 8 days.

 That means one single vessel would easily service a 0,5 mtpa train with a 30,000 m3 full concrete tank.
 Now just add a second train and a second vessel and the existing tank and the jetty would just cope with no further investment.
 It’s only the churn rate at the tank that’s increased.
 This could probably even be done with a third train and possibly a fourth assuming that there is enough shipping capacity.
 Easy and cheap expansion but let’s stick with our small initial train.